Garden State Parkway: 2010s

 In June 2018, an improvement project began at the interchange with I-280 and CR 508 (Central Avenue).
 The project involved widening the entrance ramp to the parkway southbound from one to two lanes and adding a second deceleration lane on the parkway northbound.
-The toll plaza on the northbound exit ramp was removed as part of the project.
-To accommodate the wider roadway, the overpass carrying Central Avenue over the parkway is being rebuilt.
-Five nearby bridges are also being rehabilitated as part of the project.
+Due to the addition of the deceleration lane to South Grove St, the northbound toll plaza on the exit was completely removed starting on July 26, 2018, at 10 pm.
+To accommodate the wider roadway, the overpass carrying Central Avenue over the parkway was also rebuilt.
+Five nearby bridges were also rehabilitated as part of the project.
 The project cost approximately $63 million and was completed in August 2022.